 The Summer Seminars in Neuroscience and Philosophy, also known as SSNAP, is a two-week program aimed at fostering interdisciplinary collaborations among graduate students, postdoctoral scholars, and professors in philosophy and neuroscience.
 After receiving intensive training in each others' fields, fellows form teams to develop a research project bridging their disciplines.
 To see what's been done so far, click here.
 SSNAP is co-directed by Felipe De Brigard and Walter-Sinnott Armstrong, and is supported by the Templeton Foundation and the Duke Institute for Brain Sciences.
 Visit ssnap.net or @Duke_SSNAP on Twitter for more information.

 'Founded in 2018, the Centre for Philosophy of Memory is associated with the Institut de Philosophie de Grenoble at the Université Grenoble Alpes.
 Members of the CPM publish research on all aspects of the philosophy of memory, organize events, host visitors, and participate in national and international networks.'
-Felipe is an associate member and will spend the month of June 2020 as a visiting fellow at the Centre.

 'A toolkit for building a better mind,' Wi-Phi's mission is to introduce people to the practice of philosophy by making videos that are freely available in a form that is entertaining, interesting and accessible to people with no background in the subject.
 Former graduate student Paul Henne serves as Associate Director of the project, and has created a number of videos explaining his work in lab and related issues in philosophy.

-'Bass Connections bridges the classroom and the world beyond the university, giving students from all of Duke’s schools a chance to tackle complex societal problems alongside our superb faculty.
-We support research teams that draw on perspectives and methods from multiple disciplines, as well as robust engagement with communities, stakeholders and decision-makers.'
+"Bass Connections bridges the classroom and the world beyond the university, giving students from all of Duke’s schools a chance to tackle complex societal problems alongside our superb faculty.
+We support research teams that draw on perspectives and methods from multiple disciplines, as well as robust engagement with communities, stakeholders and decision-makers."
 Under the guidance of Felipe, Roberto Cabeza, and graduate student Matt Stanley, a group of undergraduates were awarded funds to conduct independent research on memory and reasons in moral decision making.